My Name Is Earl: Locations

 Other episodes have listed states that were unlikely to have Camden County.
 In the episode "Our Other Cops is On", officer Stuart Daniels states that his surveillance equipment was "supposed to go to Camden, New Jersey, but came here instead".
 In "Earl and Joy's Anniversary", when killer bees have invaded Camden and then left, Iqball says that the bees are heading for Texas.
 The flashback episodes "Inside Probe" describe Camden County as trying to stay independent during the American Civil War and forming its own country called Central, which lasted less than a day.
 In episode "Y2K", Joy states that she "may move to Florida", while in episode "BB" Randy suggests they go to Arizona.

-Cancellation and future
+In season 1 episode 7, "Stole Beer from a Golfer", Hagerstown and Cumberland are mentioned and assumed to be relatively nearby as Earl and Randy are on busses traveling opposite directions.
+The state of Maryland isn't mentioned in the episode, but in real life these towns are both in Maryland about 70 miles apart off Interstate 68.

+Cancellation, future and potential reboot

-The series ended abruptly on May 19, 2009, after running for four seasons.
+The series was cancelled abruptly on May 19, 2009, after running for four seasons.
 Season four had ended with the caption 'To Be Continued'.
 The series' producer, 20th Century Fox Television, approached the Fox, TBS and TNT networks to continue the series, but they were unable to come to terms without "seriously undermining the artistic integrity of the series."
+In a May 2009 interview, Ethan Suplee said "Ultimately there are just a couple more episodes that I'd like to see done.
+It doesn't have to be the show that runs infinitely, but there are a few episodes that (creator Greg Garcia) wanted to make, that I was excited about making", meaning that writing already had started for a fifth season.

 In October 2011, Jason Lee told E!
 Online he has been in talks with Greg Garcia to finish the list via a movie, possibly to be released online.

 On October 1, 2013, creator Greg Garcia participated in an "Ask Me Anything" (AMA) on Reddit.
-Fan Jerry Denton asked "Who was Earl Jr's. real father and did Earl ever finish the list?"
+One person asked "Who was Earl Jr's. real father and did Earl ever finish the list?"